Make a new start

 Task-Based Training

-By imagining the movement, the patient controls the avatar and can trigger actual movement through electrostimulation.
-If performed correctly, the hand or foot is raised and the patient can touch a small virtual ball.
+By imagining the movement, the client controls the avatar and can trigger actual movement through electrostimulation.
+If performed correctly, the hand or foot is raised and the client can touch a small virtual ball.

 The positive impacts